 Medical Assistance for Allergies and Sinus Infections

 Self-diagnosis is one thing.
 Getting top-notch medical care for your allergies or sinus infection is another.
-If you’re not sure what you have or how to treat it, Urgent Care Extra can help today.
+If you’re not sure what you have or how to treat it, Banner Urgent Care can help today.
 Our allergy treatment program is a popular choice for patients this time of year.
 For sinus infections, our walk-in healthcare clinic provides the medical resources you need for much-needed relief.